ellakoa/postcard-poem/content/posts/washer-woman.md

   or blow from the north
   hurling chill winds forth
   Milder air from the south
-  and rain from the west
-  might follow the Downs' hilly crest
+  and rain from the west might follow the North Downs's hilly crest
   Then again, making it pour
   we could endure the
-  Folkestone washer women
+  Folkestone washer-women
   doing their chores

   However the weathervane spins